ktsitsas/QLACK-Base-Application/README.md

 ![](doc/9.gif)

-## Development setup

-To start the back-end component, issue:

-`mvn spring-boot:run`

-To start the front-end component, issue:

-`npm start`

 ## Containers support

 Both the front-end and the back-end component come with a `Dockerfile` allowing you to build Docker